Titanic (1997 film): Initial

+In fact, she said she found the depiction of the tragedy "so realistic" that it was "difficult to watch".
+Michel Marcel Navratil, meanwhile, viewed the film later, in the privacy of his home.
+His daughter Élisabeth recalled that her father was moved by the film.
+He enjoyed seeing the ship race through the ocean and break the waves the way that he remembered seeing it as a child.
+Reacting to the scene of passengers freezing to death in the icy waters, he stated that he hoped his own father had not suffered for too long before dying.

 Retrospective

 According to Dalin Rowell of /Film, "With complaints about its lengthy runtime, observations that certain characters could have easily fit onto pieces of floating furniture, and jokes about its melodramatic nature, Titanic is no stranger to modern-day criticism."
 In 2002, filmmaker Robert Altman called it "the most dreadful piece of work I've ever seen in my entire life".
 Similarly, French New Wave director and former Cahiers du Cinéma editor Jacques Rivette referred to it as "garbage" in a 1998 interview with Frédéric Bonnaud and was particularly critical of Winslet's performance, who he said was "unwatchable, the most slovenly girl to appear on the screen in a long, long time."
 In 2003, Titanic topped a poll of "Best Film Endings", but it also topped a poll by Film 2003 as "the worst movie of all time".

 In his 2012 study of the lives of the passengers on the Titanic, historian Richard Davenport-Hines said, "Cameron's film diabolized rich Americans and educated English, anathematizing their emotional restraint, good tailoring, punctilious manners and grammatical training, while it made romantic heroes of the poor Irish and the unlettered."
 The British film magazine Empire reduced their rating from the maximum five stars and an enthusiastic review, to four stars with a less positive review in a later edition, to accommodate its readers' tastes, who wanted to disassociate themselves from the hype, and the reported activities of its fans, such as those attending multiple screenings.
 In addition to this, positive and negative parodies and other such spoofs abounded and circulated on the internet, often inspiring passionate responses from fans of various opinions.
 Benjamin Willcock of DVDActive.com did not understand the backlash or the passionate hatred.
 "What really irks me ...," he said, "are those who make nasty stabs at those who do love it."
 Willcock stated, "I obviously don't have anything against those who dislike Titanic, but those few who make you feel small and pathetic for doing so (and they do exist, trust me) are way beyond my understanding and sympathy."